samarthhande/portfolio/_posts/Foundation/F-projects/2025-09-16-github_pages-snake-blog.md

   - See the above image
 - Added two more game speeds
   - Honestly, the "Troll" and "Turtle" game modes were mainly just trolling.
 But if you're feeling daring, try to get a single apple at "Troll" speed with walls enabled >:)
+- Improved the UI of the Game Over screen

 ### Here are our GitHub Issues:
 - #10: <https://github.com/CompSciTeam/student/issues/10>: Page Scrolling, add WASD controls